Information ALL tenants need to know:

-All tenants are required to pay a £200 security deposit at the point they sign the Tenancy.
-Your deposit covers damage, breakages, rent arrears and administration charges if there has been a breach of tenancy.
-The deposit is returned at the end of the tenancy.
+All tenants are required to pay a £200 Security Deposit at the point you complete the application.
+The deposit covers damage, breakages, rent arrears damage invoices and administration charges if there has been a breach of tenancy.
+Deposits are returned at the end of the tenancy.

 Is my deposit protected?

 Yes, accommod8 is a member of the Tenancy Deposit Scheme (TDS).
 We will register your deposit with the TDS and it will be protected and returned at the end of the tenancy in accordance with their rules.
 Full details of the TDS will be given to you when you sign the Tenancy Agreement.